ClaraRPereira/ATCP/README.md

 LESS IMPORTANT GIT COMMANDS:

+git clone
+    Makes a Git repository copy from a remote source.
+Also adds the original location as a remote so you can fetch from it again and push to it if you have permissions.
+Example: git clone git@github.com:user/test.git

+git init
+    Initializes a git repository – creates the initial ‘.git’ directory in a new or in an existing project.
+Example: cd /home/user/my_new_git_folder/ git init

 git branch
     Lists existing branches, including remote branches if ‘-a’ is provided.
 Creates a new branch if a branch name is provided.
 Example: git branch -a * master remotes/origin/master